 - The pumps are of the submersible type, located within the tank - Mains water must not connect directly to rainwater (or any other non-potable source) - The mains water top-up incorporates a 'Type AA' air gap in compliance with Water Regulations.
 This means that the water from this point must reach the tank by gravity.
-The pipe leading from the air gap to take water to the tank must have a fall of at least 1:100 and must be a minimum of 50mm diameter - The top-up water should connect to the inlet pipe just before it enters the filter.
+The pipe leading from the air gap to take water to the tank must have a fall of at least 1:100 and must be a minimum of 50mm diameter (70mm if the top-up unit is 1") - The top-up water should connect to the pipe that links the filter unit to the tank, and not to the tank itself

 It is very important that any water entering the tank should be as clean as possible and this is ensured by use of high quality rainwater filters.
-It must therefore be observed that the filter element is only removed for cleaning purposes and that this is done when no water is flowing through the unit (i.e. in dry weather!)
+It must therefore be observed that the filter elements are only removed for cleaning purposes and that this is done when no water is flowing through the unit (i.e. in dry weather!)